Question & Answer

 Acceleration does NOT mean pushing a child.
 It does not mean forcing a child to learn advanced material or socialize with older children before he or she is ready.
 Acceleration is a strategy that respects individual differences and acknowledges the fact that some of these differences merit educational flexibility.

-There are at least 18 forms of acceleration.
+There are at least 20 types of acceleration.

 Is enrichment the same thing as acceleration?